RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. note::

     Building Docker images locally is usually only needed during development.
+    Another use case is when more current base imagags should be used for an installation.

-The files needed for creating Docker images locally are part of the the git repository https://github.com/RotherOSS/otobo:
+The Docker files needed for creating Docker images locally are part of the the git repository https://github.com/RotherOSS/otobo:

 * *otobo.web.dockerfile*
 * *otobo.nginx.dockerfile*
 * *otobo.elasticsearch.dockerfile*

-* *bin/docker/build_docker_images.sh*
+The script for the actual creation of the images is *bin/docker/build_docker_images.sh*.

 .. code-block:: bash

    docker_admin> cd /opt
    docker_admin> git clone https://github.com/RotherOSS/otobo.git
+   docker_admin> # checkout the wanted branch. e.g. git checkout rel-10_0_11
    docker_admin> cd otobo
-   docker_admin> bin/docker/build_docker_images.sh
+   docker_admin> # modify the docker files if necessary docker_admin> bin/docker/build_docker_images.sh
    docker_admin> docker image ls

-The locally built images are tagged as ``local-<OTOBO_VERSION>`` using the version set up the file *RELEASE*.
+The locally built Docker images are tagged as ``local-<OTOBO_VERSION>`` using the version set up the file *RELEASE*.

-After building the local images, one can specify the images to be used by setting ``OTOBO_IMAGE_OTOBO``, ``OTOBO_IMAGE_OTOBO_ELASTICSEARCH``, ``OTOBO_IMAGE_OTOBO_NGINX`` in *.env*.
+After building the local images, one can return to the *docker-compose* directory.
+The local images are declared by setting ``OTOBO_IMAGE_OTOBO``, ``OTOBO_IMAGE_OTOBO_ELASTICSEARCH``, ``OTOBO_IMAGE_OTOBO_NGINX`` in *.env*.

 Automatic Installation
 ~~~~~~~~~~~~~~~~~~~~~~

 Instead of going through http://yourIPorFQDN/otobo/installer.pl, one can take a short cut.
-This is mostly useful for
+This is useful for
 running the test suite on a fresh installation.

 .. warning::